 George in October had asked Martha to join him.
 She brought her son Jacky and his wife Nelly, a maid and a coachman in scarlet livery.
 They set out in a chariot drawn by four horses, and often picked up military escorts through the 500-mile journey.
 When Martha Washington arrived in town, church bells rang, crowds cheered and newspapers reported on the event.

 When Washington arrived in Cambridge on July 2, 1775, he was appalled by what he found.
-His 16,000 mostly filthy men weren’t drilled, but gambled and drank all day, relieved themselves in the street and left piles of garbage outside their tents.
+His 16,000 mostly filthy men gambled and drank all day instead of drilling.
+They relieved themselves in the street and piled up garbage.
 Men who had never fired a musket shot themselves while trying.
-Massachusetts militia feuded with Virginia, no one liked the Pennsylvanians, city and country folk didn’t get along, officers quarreled, and ethnic rivalries turned into fights.
+Massachusetts militia feuded with Virginia and no one liked the Pennsylvanians.
+City and country folk didn’t get along, officers quarreled and ethnic rivalries turned into fights.

 There were 6,500 British troops bottled up in Boston, but that looked likely to change soon.
-Washington was getting reports that Arnold’s expedition to Quebec had failed miserably.
+Washington was getting reports that Benedict Arnold’s expedition to Quebec had failed miserably.
 He had sent 1,100 men through rough terrain and bitter weather to block the British from sweeping down and attacking the rebels from the north.
 On Dec.
 31, the Americans attacked Quebec, but Gen. Richard Montgomery was killed and Arnold badly wounded.
-The ragtag troops that survived the march and the battle tried to besiege the city, but British reinforcements were on their way to Quebec and then to Boston to put down the rebellion.
+The ragtag troops that survived the march and the battle tried to besiege the city, but they would fail.

 Into that bleak and desperate place came Martha Washington.
 She recorded her impressions in a letter to her friend Elizabeth Ramsay, in which she wrote,